fhiso/sources-and-citations/creators-name.md

 in front of the surname or after the given name in the *bibliographic version* is complicated and culture-specific, and outside the scope of this standard.
-It is the responsibility of the party entering the data to determine the correct form.  [*Note &mdash;* Two people with the same name might properly have different *bibliographic versions* if they live in different countries, so the correct *bibliographic version* cannot be determined algorithmically from the *natural version* of the name.]
+It is the responsibility of the party entering the data to determine the correct form.

+{.note} Two people with the same name might properly have different *bibliographic versions* if they live in different countries, so the correct *bibliographic version* cannot be determined algorithmically from the *natural version* of the name.

-*Sort data* *should not* be used to suppress *surname particles* for the purpose of sorting.  [*Note &mdash;* As this standard does not specify what collation algorithm applications should use, they are free to identify and ignore leading *surname particles* in the *bibliographic version* if local conventions or house style so dictates.
-There is no consensus on exactly what words are *surname particles*, and this standard provides no definitive means of identifying them; an application wishing to ignore *surname particles* would need to use a heuristic to identify them.]
+*Sort data* *should not* be used to suppress *surname particles* for the purpose of sorting.

+{.note} As this standard does not specify what collation algorithm applications should use, they are free to identify and ignore leading *surname particles* in the *bibliographic version* if local conventions or house style so dictates.
+There is no consensus on exactly what words are *surname particles*, and this standard provides no definitive means of identifying them; an application wishing to ignore *surname particles* would need to use a heuristic to identify them.

 ## References